Prodromus Coptus: Background

-Scholars in the Catholic Church were interested in ancient Near Eastern languages because they wanted to demonstrate that the Church represented a continuation of the beliefs and practices of the early Christian community.
-Likewise, the discovery of Nestorian texts in China suggested that Christianity was not a recent introduction to the country, and that there was a connection between the ancient civilisations of the world.
-Two printed versions of Prodromus are known to exist; on one the title page (illustrated) carried the emblem of its patron Cardinal Barberini, while the other replaced the crest with an image of Jesus speaking to his disciples with the motto from the Gospel of St. Mark: “Go through the whole world and preach the Gospel to all mankind.”
+Scholars in the Catholic Church were interested in the languages of the ancient Near East because they wanted to demonstrate that the Church represented a continuation of the beliefs and practices of the early Christian community.
+Likewise, the discovery of Church of the East texts in China suggested that Christianity was not a recent introduction there and that there was a connection between the ancient civilisations of the world.
+Two printed versions of Prodromus are known to exist; on one the title page (illustrated) carried the emblem of its patron Cardinal Barberini, while the other replaced the crest with an image of Jesus speaking to his disciples with the motto from the Gospel of St. Mark: "Go through the whole world and preach the Gospel to all mankind."

 Kircher, along with other scholars of his age, was actively looking for links to connect China with the civilisations of the ancient world.
 In Prodromus he theorised that there had been ancient "Egyptian or Coptic expeditions into India, China and other parts of Asia", and Coptic colonies in Africa and Asia.
 He was particularly interested in the Xi'an Stele, which had both Chinese and Syriac inscriptions and was evidence of an early historic Christian presence in China.

 Kircher believed that Coptic was a vestige of the ancient Egyptian language, recorded in hieroglyphs, that he had first encountered during his tertianship.
-He was shown several Coptic manuscripts by Nicolas Claude Fabri de Peiresc in Avignon, and later also obtained an Arabic-Coptic vocabulary brought from Egypt by Pietro della Valle.
+He was shown several Coptic manuscripts by Nicolas Claude Fabri de Peiresc in Avignon and later also obtained an Arabic-Coptic vocabulary brought from Egypt by Pietro della Valle.

-The Vatican Library already owned a large collection of Coptic manuscripts, but hardly anyone was able to read them.
-In Rome Kircher had acquired an Arabic manuscript with a basic grammar, which he translated into Latin in one of the sections of Prodromus.
+The Vatican Library already owned an extensive collection of Coptic manuscripts, but hardly anyone could read them.
+In Rome Kircher had acquired an Arabic manuscript with a basic grammar, which he translated into Latin in one of the sections of the Prodromus.